SFO: Learning PDE Operators via Spectral Filtering: The Spectral Filtering Operator (SFO)

 \subsection{Expressivity}

 SFO attains high expressivity by expanding the kernel in a fixed orthonormal Hilbert (USB) basis and learning only the expansion coefficients.
 The only approximation is truncation to the top $L$ modes; empirically, the Hilbert spectrum decays rapidly, so modes beyond $l\!\approx\!20$ are often negligible, and a small rank suffices for an accurate and efficient global kernel.
-While formal guarantees apply to PDEs whose Green's function exhibits an LDS-structure (App.~\ref{app:theoretical_analysis}), we find the same structure effective across a broad range of PDE operator-learning benchmarks (Fig.~\ref{fig:hilbert_decay}).
+While our formal guarantees are proved for PDEs whose kernel function exhibits LDS structure (Theorem~\ref{thm:main_learnability}; Appendix~\ref{app:theoretical_analysis}), we find the same structure effective across a broad range of PDE operator-learning benchmarks (Fig.~\ref{fig:hilbert_decay}).

 This design contrasts with prior approaches.
-Unlike SVD-NO, which learns a data-adaptive low-rank kernel (both basis and rank are learned) and can be more sensitive to data coverage, SFO fixes the kernel basis and learns only the expansion coefficients.
-FNO also fixes a basis (Fourier), but its low-frequency truncation with learned multipliers imposes an explicit smoothness bias.
-In contrast, SFO truncates only for efficiency: due to rapid Hilbert spectral decay, omitted modes are typically negligible.
-Finally, unlike graph-based operators where locality requires deep stacking and can cause oversmoothing, the global support of Hilbert modes enables global information propagation in a single layer.
+Unlike SVD-NO, which learns a data-adaptive low-rank basis and can therefore be more sensitive to data coverage, SFO fixes the kernel basis and learns only the expansion coefficients.
+FNO also uses a fixed basis (Fourier), but its low-frequency truncation imposes an explicit smoothness bias.
+In contrast, SFO truncates only for efficiency: due to the rapid spectral decay of the USB, the omitted modes are typically negligible.
+Finally, unlike graph-based operators, where locality requires deep stacking and can cause oversmoothing, the global support of modes enables global information propagation in a single layer.